-- 44.4% efficient solar cells by Sharp.
-Notably, these world-leading solar cells by Sharp are in the concentrator triple-junction solar cell category.
+- 46% efficient solar cells by Soitec & Fraunhofer Institute.
+Notably, these world-leading solar cells from Soitec and Fraunhofer Institute are in the concentrator quadruple-junction solar cell category.
 Such solar cells are complicated and are not used in residential or commercial applications… because they are bloody expensive.
 They are used in space applications by the likes of NASA, where a bit of extra space (or, as it may be, less space via extra efficiency) can make a huge difference.

 - 37.9% efficient solar cells by Sharp.
-Just a step down, these are in the triple-junction, non-concentrator solar cell category.
+A big step down, these are in the triple-junction, non-concentrator solar cell category.
 If this is all new to you, it might take you awhile to see the difference in the categories.
-The difference is that these solar cells don’t use anything to concentrate the light hitting the solar cells, while the 44.4% efficiency cells above do use something to concentrate the light (of course, adding to their costs).
+The difference is that these solar cells don’t use anything to concentrate the light hitting the solar cells, while the 44.4% efficiency cells noted above do use something to concentrate the light (of course, adding to their costs).